argoproj/argo-cd/docs/operator-manual/installation.md

   in (i.e. kubernetes.svc.default).
 It will still be able to deploy to external clusters with inputted credentials.

+  > Note: The ClusterRoleBinding in the installation manifest is bound to a ServiceAccount in the argocd namespace.
+  > Be cautious when modifying the namespace, as changing it may cause permission-related errors unless the ClusterRoleBinding is correctly adjusted to reflect the new namespace.

 * [namespace-install.yaml](https://github.com/argoproj/argo-cd/blob/master/manifests/namespace-install.yaml) - Installation of Argo CD which requires only namespace level privileges (does not need cluster roles).
 Use this manifest set if you do not need Argo CD to deploy applications in the same cluster that Argo CD runs in, and will rely solely